Buying an Existing Log Home?

 Today is the day you’ve been waiting for – you’re finally purchasing your dream log home.
 You’re set on finding a house with three bedrooms and two baths.
 However, there may be some critical factors that you haven’t considered yet.

 Before making a purchase, have you considered the advantages and disadvantages?
-Would you know what essential aspects to look for in a cabin?
-Can you determine its condition just by walking through it?
+Would you happen to know what essential aspects to look for in a cabin?
+Can you determine its condition just by walking through?
 Will you need a home inspector or a log home inspector?
-Are you aware of how often and what the costs are involved in maintaining or restoring a log home?
+Are you aware of how often and the costs involved in maintaining or restoring a log home?
 Who will insure it or finance the purchase?
 These are questions you need to consider before you buy a log home.

-You may think this sounds like a deterrent.
-However, that wouldn’t be accurate.
-In our article “Log Structures and Durability,” you will discover that they are more durable than traditional homes if they are adequately maintained and built.
+You may think this sounds like a deterrent, however, that wouldn’t be accurate.
+In fact, in our article “Log Structures and Durability” you will discover I think they are more durable than traditional homes, if properly maintained and built.
 When you finish reading, I hope you will be well-prepared to make the right decision.
-In this article, I will briefly go over:
+In this article, I will briefly go over

 Here are some additional articles to consider reading to get a full scope of information: